-- request a call back about one of Service Canada programs (including EI, Social Insurance Number, Ukrainian immigration measures: Financial assistance, etc.) by completing a Service Request Form; - book an appointment for passport or biometrics services; or - apply for a Social Insurance Number (SIN) online.
+- request a call back about one of Service Canada programs (including EI, Social Insurance Number, Ukrainian immigration measures: Financial assistance, etc.) by completing a Service Request Form; - book an appointment for Passport or Biometrics Collections services; - apply for a Social Insurance Number (SIN) online.